Hug Cravings: Touch and Mental Health Benefits

 Hugs Can Be Tricky (But Still Overall Very Good!)

-If you give people hugs too much than read this …
+If you give people hugs too much, then read this …

-Hugs can be tricky because a basic hug goes a long way in helping to comfort another.
-One hug can instantly make a family member (or even a random stranger) feel like they matter and that they’re not alone with whatever difficulties life throws at them.
+Hugs can be tricky because an introductory hug goes a long way in helping to comfort another.
+One hug can instantly make a family member (or even a random stranger) feel like they matter and are not alone with whatever difficulties life throws them.

 Yet despite the physical boundaries we maintain, it’s often difficult for people to say “no” to an urge from their body or mind.

-Acknowledge your emotional hunger to give someone across the room a hug and tell them “No.” This won’t happen overnight.
-But it’s important you resist any urges when tempting situations arise.
+Acknowledge your emotional hunger to hug someone across the room and tell them “No.” This won’t happen overnight, but resisting urges when tempting situations arise is essential.

 You can also find other ways to meet your relationship needs through healthy boundaries.

-For example: You can give someone a hug that you’re comfortable with and know is acceptable.
+For example, You can hug someone you’re comfortable with and know is acceptable.

-This could be hugging your spouse when they get home from work or giving yourself an occasional pat on the back.
+This could mean hugging your spouse when they get home from work or occasionally patting yourself on the back.

-If you’re still craving hugs despite these steps then consider finding a professional counselor near you.
+If you still crave hugs despite these steps, consider finding a professional counselor near you.
 It’s important not to intrude on people’s personal space to ‘give them a hug’ because you can come off like a creep!

 Final “Why Do I Crave Hugs” Thoughts

-The reasons why we crave hugs can be complex, but one thing is for sure – human touch is important.
+The reasons why we crave hugs can be complex, but one thing is for sure – human touch is essential.

 It’s a basic need that babies have from the beginning.
-This need doesn’t go away when you grow up either.
-In fact, studies show that adults are healthier when they get more physical contact with others.
+This need doesn’t go away when you grow up, either.
+Studies show that adults are healthier when they interact more with others.

-Hugs release oxytocin into the bloodstream.
-And this helps to reduce stress hormones like cortisol and adrenaline.
-Hugs also release dopamine which makes us feel happy!
+Hugs release oxytocin into the bloodstream, which helps to reduce stress hormones like cortisol and adrenaline.
+Hugs also release dopamine, which makes us feel happy!

-So if you’re feeling down or stressed out, just reach out to give somebody a hug (or two).
+So if you’re feeling down or stressed, reach out to hug somebody (or two).

-For more info about meeting food deficiencies causing emotional eating, read my other blog post here!
+For more info about meeting food deficiencies causing emotional eating, please read my other blog post here!

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.